zxkevinxz/ai-hero/courses/01-deepsearch-in-typescript/06-day-5/01.2-adding-a-summarizer/article.md

 And we should also use our existing telemetry infrastructure to track the calls to `summarizeURL`.

+Finally, we should also consider using a specialized LLM for summarization.
+We'll need a fast one with a large context window - we don't need much in the way of reasoning, and we want to prioritize speed.

 ## Prompt

 For the prompt, we can draw inspiration from Together.ai's summarizer, which uses this prompt: